-1. SLOPE is the cutting authority average slope (%) from the appraisal summary report.
+- 1. SLOPE is the cutting authority average slope (%) from the appraisal summary report. - 2.
+SLOPE15 = (SLOPE 15), if slope is < 15 then SLOPE15 = 0.

 3.2.25 Truck Haul Method

 - 1. Haul method does not contribute to the calculation of a stumpage rate but must be determined for the transportation route (refer to section 1.4) to the point of appraisal and reported in the appraisal data submission. - 2.
 The haul method is considered Off-highway when the entire transportation route is over roads administered under the Industrial Roads Act and Forest Service Roads as defined in the Act. - 3.
 The haul method is considered Highway when a portion of the transportation route is over roads administered under: - a. the Transportation Act, or - b. the Industrial Roads Act and Forest Service Roads (as defined in the Act) where prolonged known road restrictions (e.g., bridge load limit, narrow road, through rock cut, Regulations under the Workers Compensation Act, etc.) prevent the use of oversize loads.